sanitswain/CodeWiki/git_commands.rst

    * - git rebase master
      - Rebase your local commits on top of master
    * - git rebase -i HEAD~3
      - Rebase your local commits on top of last few commits.
-This option can be used to rewrite last few commits
+This option can be used to rewrite last few commits.
+This is useful when you need to clean up your commits before pushing to server repository.
+For example (1)If you have done multiple commit to fix typo error which can be accomodated to single commit or (2)Want to fix a commit message etc.
    * - git --help pull
      - Opens doc for pull command